Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

-# Cloud Foundry Buildpack Data Collector
+# Tanzu Telemetry Standalone Data Collector
-Collect data on what buildpacks are in use (and how) on a given Cloud Foundry deployment.
-This tool is intended to help understand how easy it will be to migrate Cloud Foundry applications to v3 buildpacks (aka [Cloud Native Buildpacks](https://buildpacks.io/)).
+Collect data on what buildpacks are in use (and how) on a given TAS foundation.
+This tool is intended to help understand how easy it will be to migrate TAS applications to v3 buildpacks (aka [Cloud Native Buildpacks](https://buildpacks.io/)).

 ## Usage